kevinswan102/Showcase-Decor-Website/README.md

 # Showcase-Decor-Website
-Test Website, not fully functional
+Test Website, not fully functional.
-Does not contain images for copyright purposes
+Does not contain images for copyright purposes.